wilsonmar/WebSockets/JMeter.md

 * http://stackoverflow.com/users/460802/ubik-load-pack

 * https://github.com/flood-io/ruby-jmeter
-  is a Ruby based DSL for building JMeter test plans
+  is a Ruby based DSL (Domain Specific Language) for building JMeter test plans

+* is the most forked among jmeter repos.
+It is used to work with the flood.io cloud testing service.

 ## <a name="GetSampleTest"> Get Sample Test Assets from Github</a>